Global convergence of ResNets: From finite to infinite width using linear parameterization: Enforcing convergence with high dimensional embedding and finite width

 \subsection{Global convergence with finite width}

-In the preceding we showed that, in the case of an RKHS defined by a Matérn kernel, convergence of GD can be ensured by increasing the embedding dimension.
+In the preceding we showed that, in the case of an RKHS defined by a Matérn kernel, convergence of GD can be ensured for well-chosen matrices $A$ and $B$.
 However, for practical implementations, the form of the residual in~\cref{residual_set} forces us to consider RKHSs defined by feature maps.
 A way to overcome this difficulty and to benefit from the properties of a wide range of kernel functions is to consider an approximation by \emph{Random Fourier Features (RFF)}~\cite{rahimi2007random,rahimi2008weighted}.
+More precisely, given $q \geq 1$, recall the definition of the Matérn kernel $k$ in terms of its frequency distribution $\mu_q$ over $\r^q$ in~\cref{matern_frequency} and for any sampling $\omega^1, ..., \omega^{\qint} \overset{iid}{\sim} \mu_q$ of size $\qint$, consider the feature map: